Jon Peterson (artist): Early paintings and sculpture

 Peterson began as a painter, creating translucent, abstract, grid-based works on large sheets of vellum, as well as site-specific work spray-painted directly on gallery walls.
 His "Negentropic Spaces" series (1976) used layered vellum sheets with strings and paint sandwiched between; they alternated between flatness and illusionism and recalled the graphs and structural plans of his engineering background.
 His "Wall Paintings" (1978–82) were dark, atmospheric and mysterious, like backgrounds of Old Masters paintings with affinities to the art of Barnett Newman and Mark Rothko.
 This work subverted notions of the art object by eschewing foregrounds and embracing a fluid relationship dependent on chance and improvisation, in which what happened in front of the piece became its subject.
-Concurrent to his painting, Peterson created lattice- or airframe-like, brightly-colored wood-and-wax sculptures that were architecturally inspired and echoed the grid paintings.
+Concurrent to his painting, Peterson created lattice- or airframe-like, brightly colored wood-and-wax sculptures that were architecturally inspired and echoed the grid paintings.
 Critics suggest that as their scale increased to human proportions, the geometric, cage-like structures suggested absent bodies and enclosure, presaging his "Bum Shelters", as did the wall paintings' blurring of subject and object.

 Peterson's "Symbol Paintings" (1983) explored representation and perception and the play of object versus content.
 Critic Hunter Drohojowska described them as "startling canvasses [of] lovely encaustic, carefully rendered, highly charged symbols: cross, red cross, Star of David and swastika"; they were shown only once, at LACE's "Emblem" show in 1984, where they were removed from the wall and turned around by an offended viewer at the opening.
-From 1989–1994, Peterson created a series of monumental, monochromatic abstract paintings inspired by the landscapes of J .M.
+From 1989 to 1994, Peterson created a series of monumental, monochromatic abstract paintings inspired by the landscapes of J .M.
 W. Turner.
 Painted in stark, black and white-pigmented beeswax, the works have been described as transmitting a hazy, dreamlike quality situated between figuration and abstraction and the imaginary and real, reminiscent of Clyfford Still's biomorphic work.